-Certain amendments have been published that are not mandatory for the 31 December 2023 reporting period and have not been early adopted by the Company.
-The Company has assessed the amendments to become effective in 2024, and onwards, to have no material impact on its financial statements.
+The Company has assessed the amendments to become effective in 2025, and onwards, and has concluded they have no material impact on its financial statements.

 1.4 Revenue recognition

 Revenue from contracts with customers

 Revenue is recognised at an amount that reflects the consideration to which the Company is expected to be entitled in exchange for transferring goods or services to a customer.
 For each contract with a customer, the Company: identifies the contract with a customer; identifies the performance obligations in the contract; determines the transaction price which takes into account the time value of money; allocates the transaction price to the separate performance obligations on the basis of the relative standalone selling price of each distinct good or service to be delivered; and recognises revenue when or as each performance obligation is satisfied in a manner that depicts the transfer to the customer of the goods promised.